Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the definition of warranty?
+### What is the definition of Warranty?

-- [x] A means of determining whether a service is fit for use.
+- [x] A means of determining whether a service is Fit for Use.
 - [ ] A means of identifying a result for a stakeholder.
-- [ ] A means of determining whether a service is fit for purpose.
+- [ ] A means of determining whether a service is Fit for Purpose.
 - [ ] A means of identifying events that could cause harm or loss.

 **[⬆ Back to Top](#table-of-contents)**